cresset-template/cresset/README.md

 to see if the host CUDA driver is compatible with the desired version of CUDA.
 Also check if the CUDA driver has been configured correctly on the host.
 The CUDA driver version can be found using the `nvidia-smi` command.

+6. Docker Compose V2 will silently fail if the installed Docker version is too low.
+Update Docker to the latest version (20.10+) to use Docker Compose V2.

 # Desiderata